What are Corporate Practice of Medicine (CPOM) Laws?

 Tennessee

-• Summary of Current Law: A strong and unambiguous ban on the corporate practice of medicine exists in Tennessee, supported by a mix of statutes, court decisions, and Attorney General opinions.
-The Tennessee Practice of Medicine Act and the Tennessee Prohibition Against the Corporate Practice of Medicine Act are two important acts that codify this strict prohibition.
-These legislative provisions define specific exceptions that permit selected organizations to employ physicians in addition to establishing the general prohibition against corporate involvement in medical practice.
-These approved organizations include those that provide health care to their staff, retirees, and dependents; hospitals and the groups that are associated with them; doctors and physician groups; community mental health centers; federally qualified health centers; nursing homes and the groups that are associated with them.
+- Summary of Current Law: A strong and unambiguous ban on the corporate practice of medicine exists in Tennessee, supported by a mix of statutes, court decisions, and Attorney General opinions.
+The Tennessee Prohibition Against the Corporate Practice of Medicine Act and the Tennessee Practice of Medicine Act are two laws that codify this strict prohibition.
+These legislative provisions define specific exceptions that permit selected organizations to employ physicians in addition to establishing the general prohibition against corporate involvement in medical practice (e.g. employers covering their own staff and their relatives; hospitals; physician groups; nursing homes; as well as FQHCs (federally qualified health centers) and CMHCs (community mental health centers).
 A number of court rulings and official Attorney General views demonstrate how adamantly Tennessee maintains this ban.
-The regulatory structure in Tennessee forbids not just the corporate practice of medicine but also the corporate practice of chiropractic and dentistry.
+The regulatory structure in Tennessee forbids not just the corporate practice of medicine but also the corporate practice of dentistry and chiropractic, among other fields.
+Unless outlined an exception, a professional corporation in Tennessee may only practice a single profession (e.g. it cannot practice both physician medical care and dentistry, for example).
+Tennessee also allows licensed healthcare professionals to form PLLC structures, in addition to PCs, with similar rules.
 Moreover, outside of patient referrals, the law forbids fee splitting among doctors; in fact, breaking the Practice of Medicine statute carries a Class B misdemeanor penalty.
+Tennessee is also one of the strictest states when it comes to physician collaborations with nurse practitioners (NPs): The physician must have regular in-person visits with the nurse practitioner that they are supervising or collaborating with.

 Texas

-• Summary of Current Law: The state of Texas maintains a long-standing prohibition against the corporate practice of medicine, originally instituted to safeguard patient welfare by ensuring that corporate interests do not compromise medical care.
-This prohibition is codified in state statutes, regulations, and case law.
+- Summary of Current Law: The state of Texas has had a prohibition against the corporate practice of medicine (CPOM) for well over 60 years.
+The Texas CPOM ban is stricter than most other states, and the Texas Medical Board (TMB) is more active in its enforcement of CPOM rules that most state medical boards.
+The CPOM restriction was originally put in place to protect patient welfare (with the goal of ensuring that corporate interests do not compromise medical care).
+This prohibition is codified in state statutes, regulations, and case law, and it can be explicitly found in the Texas Administrative Code.
 While Texas enforces strict limitations on corporate involvement in medical practices, it also recognizes specific exceptions and allows for flexibility in certain agreements between management entities and physician practices.
-Under Texas law, certain entities are explicitly permitted to directly employ physicians, including nonprofit health organizations and designated hospital districts.
+Under Texas law, certain entities are explicitly permitted to directly employ physicians, including nonprofit health groups and hospitals.
 Furthermore, Texas laws enable physicians to participate in joint ventures with professionals from various fields, such as podiatry, optometry, and physician assistants.
+The Texas CPOM prohibition was also extended over time to cover other licensed healthcare professions, such as optometry, podiatry, and other fields.
 These provisions create a framework that balances the prohibition on corporate interference with the need for flexibility in healthcare delivery.
+Key CPOM cases in the state include Woodson v.
+Scott & White Hosp., 186 S.W.2d 720 (Tex.
+Civ.
+App.– Austin 1945) and Rockett v.
+Texas State Board of Medical Examiners, 287 S.W.2d 190 (Tex.
+Civ.
+App.–San Antonio 1956).
+Texas courts have had particularly strong enforcement when they believe an unlicensed entity or individual is influencing the actions of a licensed professional, such as in Xenon Health, LLC v.
+Baig, 662 Fed.
+Appx.
+270 (5th Cir.
+2016).
+The Texas Attorney General has further confirmed the existence of the Corporate Practice of Medicine (CPOM) ban in its opinions.

 Utah